Chapter 7: Intro to Predicting and Monetising

 Circumstances that Require Shadow Prices

-Shadow prices in cost-benefit analysis are required to ensure we capture the true social value is captured in the cost-benefit analysis.
+Shadow prices in cost-benefit analysis are required to ensure we capture the true social value in a cost-benefit analysis.
 Shadow prices are required in three situations:

 - Market failures – these create inefficiencies in markets which results in the market price not reflecting the true value of the good or service.
 There are four key market failures: